Ethiopian historiography: Biographical chronicles and dynastic histories

 At least as far back as the reign of Susenyos I the Ethiopian royal court employed an official court historian known as a sahafe te'ezaz, who was usually also a senior scholar within the Ethiopian Orthodox Church.
 Susenyos I had his confessor Meherka Dengel and counselor Takla Sellase (d.
 1638), nicknamed "Tino", compose his biography.
 Biographies were written for the emperors Yohannes I (r.
 1667–1682), Iyasu I (1682–1706), and Bakaffa (r.
 1721–1730), the latter employing four separate court historians: Sinoda, Demetros, Arse, and Hawaryat Krestos.
 The reigns of the emperors Iyasu II (r.
 1730–1755) and Iyoas I (r.
 1755–1769) were included in general dynastic histories, while the last known royal biography in chronicle format prior to the 19th century was written by the church scholar Gabru and covered the first reign of Tekle Giyorgis I (r.
 1779–1784), the text ending abruptly just before his deposition.
+"The most common form of written history sponsored by the Solomonic royal court was the biography of contemporary rulers, who were often lauded by their biographers along with the Solomonic dynasty.
+The royal biographical genre was established during the reign of Amda Seyon I (r.
+1314–1344), whose biography not only recounted the diplomatic exchanges and military conflicts with the rival Islamic Ifat Sultanate, but also depicted the Ethiopian ruler as the Christian savior of his nation.
+The chronicle titled, The Glorious Victories of Amda Seyon, is far more detailed than any previous Ethiopian work of history and is regraded by historian Richard Pankhurst to be a "masterpiece in historical chronicling".
+The origins of the dynastic history (tarika nagast) are perhaps found in the biographical chronicle of Baeda Maryam I (r.
+1468–1478), which provides a narrative of his life and that of his children and was most likely written by the preceptor of the royal court.
+Teshale Tibebu asserts that Ethiopian court historians were "professional flatterers" of their ruling monarchs, akin to their Byzantine Greek and Imperial Chinese counterparts.
+For instance, the anonymously written biography of the emperor Gelawdewos (r.
+1540–1549) speaks glowingly of the ruler, albeit in an elegiac tone, while attempting to place him and his deeds within a greater moral and historical context."